moexx399/2024-motion-profiling/README.md

 - Add AutoBuilder.configureHolonomic to init function
     - https://github.com/mjansen4857/pathplanner/wiki/Java-Example:-Build-an-Auto#configuring-autobuilder

 ## WARNING!!!
 THIS PROJECT WAS MADE WITH 2024 BETA VENDOR LIBRARIES AND MODIFIED 2023 VENDOR LIBRARIES.
+MAKE SURE YOU USE ALL 2024 VENDOR LIBRARIES WITH WPI VS CODE.